HorizenLabs/zkverify-docs/docs/03-proof_submission_interface/03-polygon_cdk_proof_submission.md

 Send the proof to ZkVerify chain.
 In order to do this you can use [PolkadotJs](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fnh-rpc.horizenlabs.io#/extrinsics).

-- Select your account (you must have some tZEN)
+- Select your account (you must have some ZETA)
 - Choose the `settlementFFlonkPallet`
 - Inside the field `rawProof` paste the string obtained from the previous step
 - Click on `submitTransaction`